tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 ### Easy to generalize to other optics

-When it comes to generalizing the existential encoding to other optics, it turns out that it is enough to switch the `(,)` data type with another construct of the same kind.
+When it comes to generalizing the existential encoding to other optics, it turns out that it is enough to switch the `(,)` data type with another type constructor of the same kind.

 #### Prisms

-For example, if we use `Either` instead of `(,)` that we had in the definition of a `Lens`, what we get is a `Prism`:
+For example, if we use `Either` instead of `(,)` that we had in the definition of a `Lens`, we get a `Prism`:

 ```haskell
 data Prism s a